platomav/MCExtractor/README.md

 #### **C1.
 Compatibility**

-MC Extractor should work at all Windows, Linux or macOS operating systems which have Python 3.6 support.
+MC Extractor should work at all Windows, Linux, macOS or BSD operating systems which have Python 3.6 support.
 Windows users who plan to use the already built/frozen/compiled binaries must make sure that they have the latest Windows Updates installed which include all required "Universal C Runtime (CRT)" libraries.

 #### **C2.
 Code Prerequisites**